dominikfr/Transquant/Readme.txt

 %   along with this program.
 If not, see <http://www.gnu.org/licenses/>.
 %
 %
-%   TransQaunt is strictly for academic purposes and non-commercial use.
+%   TransQaunt (and DonorFind) is strictly for academic purposes and non-commercial use.
 All academic usage
 %   of TransQuant must include a reference to the following paper:
 %
 %   Frei, D.M. et al. Novel microscopy-based screening method reveals regulators of contact-
 %   dependent intercellular transfer.
 Sci.
 Rep. 5, 12879; doi: 10.1038/srep12879 (2015).
 %
-%   All types of commercial use of TransQuant must be granted by the authors of this publication.
+%   All types of commercial use of TransQuant (and DonorFind) must be granted by the authors of this publication.
 %
 %   =======================================================================================